Cadimodev/haiji/README.md

  ```bash
  make docker-up
  ```
- This will start the database service, migrate the schema automatically, and launch both backend and ntend.
+ This will start the database service, migrate the schema automatically, and launch both backend and frontend.

  ### Option 2: Manual Setup (Local Development)